tristan-kiersarsky/connectome-harmonics/README.md

 python -m ipykernel install --user --name connectome-harmonics
 ```

-You will need to download the `.mat` data files and put them in `/data`.
+You will need to download the `.mat` data files and put them in a directory named `/data`.
 You can get them from [Google drive](https://drive.google.com/drive/folders/1qF3CdcsS3G2GVLfHqXqB-sN225s00xYV).

 ## Usage
 The organizational principle here is that each jupyter notebook should perform one analysis, or convey one idea.
 Code which is shared between multiple notebooks should be placed in utils, ideally also separated out into small files.